awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

      	}]
      }
      ```
-   + If your users use the EC2 Instance Connect CLI to connect to an instance, use the following content for the policy, which includes the `ec2:DescribeInstances` action:
+   + If your users use the console or the EC2 Instance Connect CLI to connect to an instance, use the following content for the policy, which includes the `ec2:DescribeInstances` action:

      ```
      {